 MECH 2370 Industrial Process Controls (2-4-3) Introduction to key concepts in automatic control and instrumentation of process plants.
-Applying industrial protocols (e.g. fieldbus, ethernet, modbus, profinet, profibus) to change controller parameters and read data from the controller.
-Use smart transmitters to relay instrumentation and final control elements performance status.
+Applying industrial protocols (e.g. fieldbus, ethernet, modbus,

 MECH 2372 Essentials to Advance PLC (2-4-3) Advanced applications of programmable logic controllers as used in industrial environments including concepts of networking, data collection, and troubleshooting of PLCs.
+Prerequisite MECH 1372

 MECH 2373 Industry 4.0 Project (2-4-3) A course that provides students the opportunity to apply the knowledge and skills in Industry 4.0.
 A project will be constructed to include programmable logic controller, industrial control devices and production control.
-Prerequisites: MECH 2472, MECH 1373
+Prerequisite MECH 2472, MECH 1373